mkner/arduino-L298P-mobile-robot-motor-control/README.md

 Example from unicycle.c

-Can have a differential drive robot act like a unicycle
+Unicycle movements with a differential drive robot

 Use the wheels function to create a unicycle function that limits the\
 motion of the mobile robot to that of a unicycle